The Ultimate Guide to Visiting Bangkok on a Budget

 Things to do in Bangkok on a budget

-Just because you don’t have tons of money to spend, Bangkok doesn’t have to be boring.
+Just because you don’t have tons of money to spend and are on a budget trip, Bangkok doesn’t have to be boring.
 The city offers a host of exciting activities for everyone.
 If you’re into history, you will be blown away by the beauty of Bangkok’s palaces and temples.
 If you enjoy experiencing culture through food, Bangkok is home to many delicious, traditional Thai dishes that can be enjoyed in authentic restaurants or as on-the-go street food.
 For those who prefer a holiday of leisure, this city has some incredible shopping malls and nature spots that are easily accessible by public transport.
 There really is something for everyone.
 Let’s take a look at what you can do without dipping too far into the budget…

 The Grand Palace